a1-soto/Atabey_Studio_Website/README.md

-This is a personal project so is really in total caos at this time, go for the latest brash it should be better.
+This is a personal project, so it's a total chaos right now.
+Go to the latter brach, it should be better.
-This is the website of a friend
+This is a friend's website.